 Select at least three shells that are slightly different sizes.
-Use your hot glue gun to glue the largest shell to the second largest shell.
+Use your hot glue gun to glue the largest shell to the second-largest shell.
 Once that’s dried, glue the two shells to the smallest shell (or next largest shell).
 Wait for the glue to dry.
 Once dry, remove any extra threads of glue.

 Once you’re happy with how your streams look, you can use the tip of the hot glue gun to do some touching up.
 For example, you can use it to melt any extra clear wrap or mold some of the cooled glue into place.

 When your resin is mixed, use a pipette to add resin along the glue streams.
-It can be beneficial to let your resin sit for a bit and congeal when doing this process, as it clings to the glue better.
+It can be beneficial to let your resin sit for a bit and thicken when doing this process, as it clings to the glue better.

 Make sure not to add so much resin that your shells overflow.
-You can add little decorations to the bottom of your shells, such as sand, smaller shells, imitation plants, interesting rocks, pearls, molded animals, etc.
+You can also add decorations to the bottom of your shells, such as sand, smaller shells, imitation plants, interesting rocks, pearls, molded animals, etc.

-Once cured, your resin waterfall is ready for display!
+Once cured, your resin waterfall is ready for display.

-Bonus tip: You can use resin molds to create a pool into which the waterfall flows!
+Bonus tip: You can use resin molds to create a pool into which the waterfall flows.